sergiy79/codecombat/Developer-environment.md

 ### The new, easy, buggy way

-If you're running Mac OS X, you can see a screencast of the process [here.](https://www.youtube.com/watch?v=fom1ksXSbKM)
+If you're running Mac OS X, you can see a screencast of the process [here.](https://www.youtube.com/watch?v=fom1ksXSbKM) If you're running Ubuntu, you can see a screencast [here.](http://youtu.be/usN85KSiWUM)

 These directions apply to Linux and Mac OS X. For Windows, [see the paragraph near the bottom of this section.](#windows_details)